claudiarichardxx/HireEasy/readme.md

     return logger
 ```

-If you run scripts repeatedly in notebooks, avoid duplicate handlers by keeping the `if not logger.handlers:` guard (already present in your code).
+If you run scripts repeatedly in notebooks, avoid duplicate handlers by keeping the `if not logger.handlers:` guard.

 ---